qb-creates/pov-led-clock/README.md

 ### PWM Overview<a name="escpwm"></a>
 I wanted the PWM frequency to be as close to 500Hz as possible.
 The time high for a 100% duty cycle would be 2ms.
 Usually a 1ms pulse translates to 0% throttle and a 2ms pulse translates to 100% throttle.
-The duty cycle of the PWM signal can be adjusted by setting Timer1's OCR1B register to a value between 0 and 255.
-I was able to use every value between 128 and 255 for OCR1B without exceeding 2ms.
+The duty cycle of the PWM signal can be adjusted by setting Timer1's OCRnB register to a value between 0 and 255.
+I was able to use every value between 128 and 255 for OCRnB without exceeding 2ms.
 This gave me more wiggle when setting the speed of the motor instead of going from 0% throttle to 100% immediately.
+Calculation to find the neccessary prescaler value is show below.

 PWM Frequency Equation for ATtiny861
 - PWM Frequency = fck / (prescaler * 255)